Bigne di San Giuseppe Recipe

 - icing sugar for dusting

-- For pastry cream place the milk, cream and peeled lemon zest in a saucepan to boil.
-In a glass mixing bowl whisk the egg yolks, sugar, cornstarch and until you get smooth texture (without any lumps).
+- For the pastry cream place the milk, cream and peeled lemon zest in a saucepan and bring to the boil.
+In another saucepan, whisk together the egg yolks, sugar, cornstarch until you get a smooth texture (without any lumps).

-- Transfer it to a bowl and let it cool, place some plastic wrap directly on the surface of the cream to prevent a skin from forming as it cools.
+- Transfer it to a bowl and let it cool for a while then place some plastic wrap directly on the surface of the cream to prevent a skin from forming as it cools.
 Refrigerate until cooled.

-- For bigne combine water, butter and sugar in a saucepan and bring to the boil.
-Remove from the heat for a moment, add the flour and return to the low heat.
-Stir continuously until you see the dough come away from the sides of the pan.
-It should look like a smooth ball of dough.
+- For the bigne, place the water, butter and sugar in a heavy-based saucepan and bring to the boil.
+Remove from the heat and add the flour.
+Return to the heat and stir continuously until the mixture forms a balll in the centre of the saucepan.

-- Now, fill a medium saucepan with enough oil so that bigne can float.
-When the oil is heated, scoop a teaspoon of the batter, then use another teaspoon to help scrape the mixture into a ball and drop it carefully into hot oil.
+- Now, fill a medium saucepan with enough oil for bigne to float.
+When the oil is heated, scoop a teaspoon of the batter and using another teaspoon drop it carefully into the hot oil.

 - Cook them slowly over low heat, turning them occasionally, for about 5-6 minutes, or until they are golden and very puffed.
 If they brown too quickly, the oil is too hot and you need to turn the heat down.
 During frying they should split partially and begin growing further.
 Once fried place bigne to drain on a kitchen paper and continue frying the rest of the batter.